-Note: D.C. offers both marriage and comprehensive domestic partnership to same-sex couples.
+Note: Same-sex couples will be able to legally marry in Washington on November 7, 2012 and in Maryland on January 1, 2013 pending the outcome of ballot measures in each state.
+D.C. offers both marriage and comprehensive domestic partnership to same-sex couples.